-Marokopa Community Centre TUAC Charge Total Revenue Requirement (\$000) TUAC \$23 4
+Marokopa Community Centre TUAC Charge per SUIP Total Revenue Requirement (\$000) Marokopa Community Centre Rating Area \$23 4

-5.2 Targeted Rates Differentiated on Service Provision
+5.2 Targeted Rates Based on Service Provision

-Council will use provision or availability to the land of a service (Schedule 2(5); LGRA) to assess service charges for Water Supply and Sewerage:
+Council will use provision or availability to the land of a service (Schedule 2(5) LGRA) to define the land liable for Water Supply and Sewerage charges.
+For these purposes, the service is available (and the rating unit is 'serviceable') if:

-Water Ability to connect (serviceable): The rating unit is within 100m of water main and practicably serviceable in the opinion of Council.
-Sewerage Ability to connect (serviceable): The rating unit is within 30m of sewer reticulation and practicably serviceable in the opinion of Council.
+Water The rating unit is within 100m of water main and practicably serviceable in the opinion of Council.
+Sewerage The rating unit is within 30m of sewer reticulation and practicably serviceable in the opinion of Council.